John Davis (filmmaker)

 John Davis (c.
-1944 – 7 November 2015) was an Australian documentary filmmaker, mountaineer, television producer, chemical engineer, and member of the Greens.
+1944 – 7 November 2015) was an Australian documentary filmmaker, mountaineer, television producer, chemist, and member of the Greens.
 On 14 February 1965, Davis, together with Bryden Allen, Jack Pettigrew and David Witham, became the first climbers to reach the summit of Ball's Pyramid, the world's tallest volcano stack.
 Davis made more than 100 twenty minute programs, focusing primarily on chemistry and physics, for the Australian Broadcasting Corporation beginning in 1966.
 He was also the former producer of the long running Behind the News for approximately two and a half years.
 He left ABC in 1984 to start an educational video company, Classroom Video, which he and his wife, Felicity, owned and operated until 2005.

 Background and early career

 Davis received a Bachelor of Science from the University of New South Wales.
 In 1960, he was hired by CSR Limited, based in Sydney.
 He researched construction materials and sugar refining at CSR from 1960 until 1966.

 In February 1965, he and an Australian team became the first persons to successfully scale Ball's Pyramid, a volcano stack located in the Pacific Ocean.